 Shruti Sardesai is currently Junior Programme Assistant at the Pearl Initiative in the United Arab Emirates.
 She graduated as a Master of Global Affairs from the University of Toronto in 2017, and with a BA International Studies from the American University of Sharjah in 2015.
 Her interests include global humanitarian aid, gender activism, and development policy.
 Shruti was part of the Reach team that studied the implementation and effects of Aadhar across India in 2017.

-Tanvi Shetty is a 2019 candidate of the Masters of Global Affairs program at the Munk School of Global Affairs.
+Tanvi Shetty is a 2019 candidate of the Master of Global Affairs program at the Munk School of Global Affairs and Public Policy.
 She moved to Canada from Malaysia in 2009 to pursue a Bachelor’s degree at Rotman, where she graduated with a specialist in Finance and Economics.
 Following her studies at Rotman, Tanvi worked as an Analyst at RBC Capital Markets.
 She hopes to pursue a career in policy analysis with a focus on developmental economics and emerging markets.

 Kimberly Skead is a research assistant in the Awadalla laboratory at the Ontario Institute for Cancer Research (OICR), the Research Program Coordinator for the Canadian Data Integration Centre and the National Scientific Coordinator for the Canadian Partnership for Tomorrow Project.
 At OICR, her research is focused on studying genomic alterations in the mature blood pool and how they impact chronic disease development.
 She will be starting her PhD in Molecular Genetics at the University of Toronto in September 2018 and previously completed a Hon.
 BSc in Global Health and Genome Biology at Trinity College, University of Toronto.
 Kimberly is a News Writer for the Global Health Next Generation Network and a former member and project assistant for the International Centre for Disability and Rehabilitation Cameroon Team where she investigated the state of inclusive education for children with disabilities in Cameroon.
 Her work in Cameroon is continued through her work with Open Dreams; an organization tasked to empower disadvantaged youth and provide access to international education opportunities.
 Additionally, she is the Program Development and Fundraising Officer for the Kenya Association for Maternal and Neonatal Health and sits on their Executive Advisory Board.
 Kimberly is a former fellow of the Reach Project where she was a member of the South Africa research team and investigated the mechanisms employed to increase birth registration rates in post-Apartheid South Africa.